syncfusion-content/blazor-docs/blazor/heatmap-chart/selection.md

 ### ClearSelection Method

-The `ClearSelection` method is used to clear the cell selection in the HeatMap.
+The `ClearSelection` method is used to deselect the selected cells in the HeatMap.
+To clear the selection, reset the selected cells data structure to an empty state.
+The below example illustrates the same.

 ```cshtml

 @using Syncfusion.Blazor.HeatMap

 <button @onclick="ClearSelection"> Clear Selection</button>

 <SfHeatMap @ref="Heatmap" AllowSelection="true" DataSource="@dataSource">
     <HeatMapTitleSettings Text="Sales Revenue per Employee (in 1000 US$)">